The following review appears in The Washington Post’s 2018 Spring Dining Guide.

 The most recent evidence of this happy development is Mola in Mount Pleasant, from the folks who improved Woodridge with Nido two years ago, Karlos Leopold and Erin Lingle.
 Like Nido, Mola is small, just 45 seats including some stools at the bar.
 Also like its sibling, which translates to “the nest,” the newcomer sports a Spanish name.
 Mola is slang for “cool” or “it rocks.”

 Lingle says the setting, formerly Radius Pizza, called to her: “I like small sizes.”
-The restaurateur is also partial to Spain, where she travels a couple times a year and likes to rock climb when she’s not checking out regional foodstuffs.
+The restaurateur is also partial to Spain, where she travels a couple of times a year and likes to rock climb when she’s not checking out regional foodstuffs.
 Lingle wrote the menu for Mola, which emphasizes small plates and plays up vegetables and seafood.

 The interior benefits from the carpentry skills of Leopold, who built the smooth white oak tables, the benches and a portion of the bar himself.
 Spare as the dining room is, it’s also charming.
 Brick painted a ghostly white, concrete tiles and rattan lights shaped like beehives reveal a sly sense of style.